rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 ```

 This allows you to click on any plot to view it in full, albeit requiring you to hit the back button afterwards.
 While not as pretty as these custom gallery integration thingies [^photosw], this is at least somewhat expected behavior and works consistently on any device.
 I wanted at least *some* easy option to view a plot in full, and I guess this will do for now.

+In any case, this hook is adaptable to also use an alternative shortcode, for example one that would not only use the `<figure>` element, but also the `<picture>` element I mentioned previously. *Technically* you should be able to write your own `figure`-shortcode that utilizes `<picture>` (they are intended to be able to work together), and have the code for the hook derive multiple image file names from the same input.
+The idea would be to plot `iris-color.png` and have the hook derive `iris-colors-light.png` and `iris-colors-dark.png` from it, which would then be put into different `srcset`'s in the `<picture>`.
+I have not figured out a good way to "double plot" a {ggplot2} object with two pre-set themes, but once that's figured out, the hugo/blogdown infrastructure is *all there* to make it work.

 [^photosw]: The [beatutifulhugo] theme integrates [Photoswipe.js], which is quite nice, but also depends on jquery as far as I could tell.
 If you want to integrate it into your theme, you can use [liwenyip/hugo-easy-gallery](https://github.com/liwenyip/hugo-easy-gallery/).

+### Chunk and Code Folding

 Besides the `plot` hook, I had also previously used a [chunk hook](https://yihui.org/knitr/hooks/#chunk-hooks) to emulate something along the lines of {rmarkdown}'s [`code_folding`](https://bookdown.org/yihui/rmarkdown/html-document.html#code-folding):